allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 * A type resolver when some parts of a query can be resolved independently, because those parts can run parallel.
-It's very easy to achieve, just wrap the resolver’s functions with any of the asynchronous abstraction (e.g. `CompletableFuture`).
+It's very easy to achieve, just wrap the resolver’s functions with any of the asynchronous abstraction.
 We also use type resolvers when we ask for some part of the domain that isn't ours to avoid dependency crossing.